Why is my partner taking his (or her) anger out on me?

 What is anger and why does my partner feel so angry?

 Namka says, “Most people do not know what to do with anger other than exploding it or stuffing it.
 Anger is the most complicated emotion, because it is so complex with many aspects.”
 She also explains that “anger is catching” and makes a point of saying that it takes someone with incredibly strong emotional maturity to “rise above”.
+To find that you are taking anger out on someone can feel confronting, after all.

 When you have an angry partner